Already Retired? 401(k) Help for Retirees

 Before you decide to leave your money where it is or roll it into a new account, make sure you know what fees your account would be subjected to.
-Some 401(k) plans can have high fund fees, in addition to administrative and other fees.
-However, there are also fees associated with an IRA and they can vary based on the management of the account.
+401(k) plans have fund fees, in addition to administrative and other fees.
+IRA accounts also have expenses that can vary based on the management of the account in addition to management fees.
 Understanding the amount and types of fees associated with your investment accounts will help you make prudent decisions.

 It’s wise to discuss your options with a financial advisor who specializes in 401(k) plan management.

 Another consideration is streamlining your retirement accounts, if you can.